 The final tip I have for you here is to drink with your meals (not before), but with your meals.
 Mixing together the liquids with your keto meals can aid digestion and help your bowel movements become regular again.

-If you do, this may be enough to get you past it.
+Do you exercise?
+This may be enough to get you past it if you haven’t been lately.

 Exercise and keto go hand in hand for several reasons, from getting into ketosis faster, to overcoming ketogenic constipation.